who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 ...

 Wellcome back!
-When the SNV callins is done, compress and index the VCF file:
+When the SNV calling is done, compress and index the VCF file:

 ```
 bgzip SNVs/LRS_SNVs.vcf